-Note: Dependent variable = Reasons for loan demand.
+Note: Dependent variable = Reasons for loan demand. and show the level of significance at 5% and 1%, respectively.

 As shown in Table 5 for each reason of borrowing, except housing renovation (no. 2) and educational purposes (no.6), having young dependents and school-going children are the two main demographic factors that influence households to borrow.
 In the case of emergency borrowing (no.7), family size shows a weak significance.
 However, most households indicated that having young dependents is the most influential factor for households to borrow.
 This was proven by many empirical studies, which stress that having young children and having an additional child in the family significantly increase households' borrowing propensity (Deng & Yu, 2021; Dunn & Mirzaie, 2016).
 This survey covers the low-income population, whose income is not sufficient to cover their daily expenses, especially for families with younger dependents and school-going children.
 Since most women substitute work for the caretaking of youngsters, the family income decreases substantially, and they rely on borrowing to meet their daily needs.
 Having children encourages parents to invest in alternative income-earning activities to strengthen their lives.
 Based on the results, it can be said that, despite the reasons that they put forward, having children is the most influential demographic factor that affects household borrowing decisions in Sri Lanka.